lilerjee/ecproduct/README.rst

 It can get the info of specific product, shop(market), or category from index page, search page, product page, shop page or category page.

+Please refer to the directory 'docs' for more infomation.